YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)
  * The k4lt-assets module (containing the necessary resources)

+## Version 6.4.1
+ * Updated Deposit and Support links in the 'Settings' tab
+ * Fixed relationships in the PC sheets of the 'La Galerie des Âmes' scenario
+ * Updated PC tokens with active rotation and 220° vision for the 'La Galerie des Âmes' and 'Oakwood Heights VF' scenarios
+ * Updated scene navigation names for the 'La Galerie des Âmes' and 'Oakwood Heights VF' scenarios
+ * Added an automatic scene thumbnail regeneration function upon adventure import

 ## Version 6.3.0
  * Added attribute levels for NPCs in the ready-to-play scenarios 'La Galerie des Âmes' and 'Oakwood Heights VF'